ValerioMedeiros/SecureAgentsForSmartCity/README.md

 ### Option 1: Interactive Examples with Plan Execution

-The `examples_llm_planner.py` script demonstrates 4 planning scenarios and can optionally execute them:
+The `examples_llm_planner.py` script demonstrates 4 planning scenarios, prints the generated plan JSON, and can optionally execute them:

 ```bash
 # Generate plans only (no execution)